huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 }
 ```

-But I don't think this is an appropriate way to define a functor type, hopefully the [Draft #30790](https://github.com/Microsoft/TypeScript/pull/30790) can pass in a near future.
-And since for this article we are focusing on the category theory, so I would do things in a simpler way, given a function:
+But I don't think this is an appropriate way to define a functor type, hopefully this issue would be resolved in a near future.
+And since for this article we are mainly focusing on the category theory, so I'd rather get the show case done in a simpler way.
+Given a function:

 ```Typescript
 function numberToString(n:number):string {